-If you have an IRA, a 401(k) and/or a 529 education savings plan, Congress is looking to make it easier for many of you to save and spend money in these accounts.
+If you have an IRA, a 401(k) and/or a 529 education savings plan, Congress has passed a bill to make it easier for many of you to save and spend money in these accounts.

-A far-reaching bill, which was approved overwhelmingly by the House of Representatives—and as of our press time in mid-July was awaiting Senate action—contains nearly 30 provisions affecting retirement and education savings plans in big ways.*
+The far-reaching bill contains nearly 30 provisions affecting retirement and education savings plans in big ways.

-To prepare for the potential changes, Bottom Line Personal asked retirement and education savings experts to explain various ways the legislation would affect people who have these accounts…
+Bottom Line Personal asked retirement and education savings experts to explain various ways the new rules, which generally take effect January 1, 2020, affect people who have these accounts…

 If you want to delay distributions from your retirement accounts (as well as delay facing taxes on some distributions) as long as possible….

-Under the new legislation, the age when you typically must start taking required minimum distributions (RMDs) from your IRAs and 401(k)s would be pushed back to the year you turn 72 (up to 75 in the Senate version) instead of 70½ under the current rule.
-Like the current rule, the new one typically requires RMDs from traditional IRAs, 401(k)s and from Roth 401(k)s but not from Roth IRAs, which never force the original owner to take RMDs.
+Under the new law, the age when you typically must start taking required minimum distributions (RMDs) from your IRAs and 401(k)s is pushed back to the year you turn 72 instead of 70½ under the old rule.
+(The change covers anyone who turns 70½ after December 31, 2019.)
+Like the old rule, the new one typically requires RMDs from traditional IRAs, 401(k)s and from Roth 401(k)s but not from Roth IRAs, which never force the original owner to take RMDs.

 Bottom line: The new rule allows extra time for your traditional IRAs and 401(k)s to grow tax-free.
 (Roth accounts never face taxes on distributions.)